tpletzer/wrfh_postprocess_workflow/README.md

 You can specifyy the directory where the input files are located in the `config.yaml` file.

+To create a png with the workflow diagram:
+$snakemake --dag | dot -Tpng > workflow.png

 To make a report, first run:
 $snakemake -j 1 clean
 $snakemake -j 8